priyankavidhate/project/Inbox.md

 ```
 GET  /account/:Id/orgs
 Header Authorization : Id
-Id is, you got when you creat an account
+Id is, you got when you create an account
 ```

 Response